 Power Charge Indifference Adjustment

 PG&E charges SJCE customers a Power Charge Indifference Adjustment (PCIA), calculated based on the number of kWh used each month.
 It’s intended to ensure SJCE customers pay the difference between what PG&E paid for power already contracted on your behalf before you joined SJCE, and the current market value of that power.
 For SJCE residential customers, the PCIA is currently $0.033 per kWh.
 SJCE’s rate setting always takes the PCIA into account so that, in total, you will still save money compared with PG&E’s rates.

 Franchise Fee Surcharge

-The Franchise Fee is collected by PG&E for the State to cover costs associated with rights to use public streets to provide electric and gas service.
+The Franchise Fee is collected by PG&E for the City to cover costs associated with rights to use public streets to provide electric and gas service.
 SJCE’s rate setting always takes this fee into account so that, in total, you will still save money compared with PG&E’s rates.

 Utility User’s Tax (UUT)

 The City of San José charges varying utility users’ taxes; it is 5% for electricity.
 This item is unaffected by SJCE service.